-These stalwarts of shipping during Michigan’s early history were the guiding lights for moving vast amounts of lumber and ore from the Great Lakes to coastal and interior portions of our Nation.
+These stalwarts of shipping during Michigan’s early history were the guiding lights for moving vast amounts of lumber and ore from the Great Lakes to the coastal and interior portions of our Nation.

 Cities and towns were literally built from Michigan’s rich ores and timber.